 Board of Directors

 MIFMA’s bylaws specify an eleven-member board.
-Four positions are to be held by farmers market representatives from around the state, two positions are to be held by Michigan farmers who sell their own products at farmers markets, and five positions are to be held by professionals with a vested interest in our mission and vision.
+Four positions are to be held by representatives of community-driven marketplaces from around the state, two positions are to be held by Michigan farmers who sell their own products through community-driven marketplaces, and five positions are to be held by professionals with a vested interest in our mission and vision.
 The mission of MIFMA is to advance farmers markets to create a thriving marketplace for local food and farm products.

 Alexander Steward